 r = pool.request('GET', 'https://www.google.com/')

-Next, to parse the response, we are going to use the LXML package and XPath expressions.
+Next, to parse the response, we're going to use the lxml library and XPath expressions.

 XPath

-As with the Document Object Model, XPath has been a W3C standard since 1999.
-Although XPath is not a programming language in itself, it allows you to write expressions that can directly access a specific node, or a specific node-set, without having to go through the entire HTML tree (or XML tree).
+Note: As with the Document Object Model, XPath has been a W3C standard since 1999.
+Although XPath is not a programming language per se, but it allows us to write expressions that can directly access a specific node, or a specific node-set, without having to go through the entire HTML or XML tree.

-To extract data from an HTML document with XPath we need three things:
+Here are 3 things we need to extract data from an HTML document with XPath:

-• an XPath engine that will run those expressions
+- An XPath engine (like lxml) to run those expressions

 pip install lxml